 January is always the busiest time of the year for gyms—you might even call it the fitness version of Black Friday.
-After a holiday season of eating, drinking, and being merry (often in excess), many gyms see their membership double each January.
-Regardless of all that enthusiasm, gym attendance is usually back to its normal, pre-New Year level by mid-February.
+After a holiday season of eating, drinking and being merry (often in excess), many gyms see their membership double each January.
+Regardless of all that enthusiasm, gym attendance is usually back to its normal by mid-February.

 1. Write It and Measure It1 of 16